Phoenix Wright: Ace Attorney: Nintendo DS version

-The game's fifth episode, "Rise from the Ashes", was not included in the original version of the game; it was created four years later as part of the Nintendo DS version of the game.
+A bonus episode, "Rise from the Ashes", was included in the game's 2005 Nintendo DS port.
 Minae Matsukawa produced the fifth episode, under supervision of Inaba and Mikami.
 Naoto Tanaka composed new music pieces for "Rise from the Ashes".
+Because the episode is not included in the 2001 Japan-only GBA release, it takes advantage of various Nintendo DS features such as use of the touch screen to examine evidence, among various other technical improvements that are missing from the other episodes / original game.
 The idea to include the use of the Nintendo DS system's microphone came from American Capcom staff members.
 The Japanese staff did not like the idea of adding unnecessary features, but Takumi thought it was important to make the American audience happy, so it was included as an optional feature.

-"Rise from the Ashes" utilizes technical improvements from the Nintendo DS that weren't possible in the original game.
+Most of the game's soundtrack sound quality was also enhanced on the Nintendo DS version, with an extra audio track that would complement most of the game's melodies.

 Release

-The original version of the game was released for the Game Boy Advance in Japan on October 12, 2001.
+The game was originally released for the Game Boy Advance on October 12, 2001, in Japan.
 The Nintendo DS port, which was titled Gyakuten Saiban: Yomigaeru Gyakuten (逆転裁判 蘇る逆転), was released in Japan on September 15, 2005, and included a new episode and an English language option.
 The hope was the English language option would be a selling point in Japan, and that Japanese people studying English would play the game.
 North American and European releases followed on October 11, 2005, and March 31, 2006, respectively.
 A PC port of the Game Boy Advance version, developed by Daletto, was released in Japan in an episodic format, beginning on March 18, 2008.
 Yomigaeru Gyakuten was later released on Wii via WiiWare in Japan on December 15, 2009, in North America on January 11, 2010, and in Europe on January 15, 2010.
 The fifth episode was released separately on WiiWare, on March 16, 2010, in Japan, in May 2010 in Europe, and on May 24, 2010, in North America.
 An iOS version of Yomigaeru Gyakuten was released in Japan on December 21, 2009, and in the West on May 24, 2010.